indrekots/aws-workshop/README.md

 * place the first NAT gateway into `dmz-1` and the other one into `dmz-2` subnet
 * allocate a new elastic IP addresses for the NAT gateways

+> [!NOTE]
+> It can take some time for the NAT gateways to be available

 ## 5. Route tables

 [A route table](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html) contains a set of rules, called routes, that determine where network traffic from your subnet or gateway is directed.